8 min read

 • Define your learning objectives: Clarify whether you need adaptive content delivery, automated grading, writing support, tutoring, or data analytics.
 Different tools excel in different areas, and no single platform does everything.

 • Evaluate integration options: Check whether the tool offers API access, LTI compliance, or plugin support for your existing WordPress LMS or learning management system.
-Seamless integration reduces friction for both instructors and students.
+Smooth integration reduces friction for both instructors and students.

 • Assess data privacy: Education data is highly sensitive.
 Verify FERPA, COPPA, and GDPR compliance before onboarding any AI service.
-Understand where student data is stored, who has access, and how long it is retained.
+Know where student data is stored, who has access, and how long it is retained.

 • Consider scalability: A tool that works for 50 students should also work for 5,000.
 Cloud-based platforms generally scale more gracefully than on-premise installations, but verify performance at your expected scale.

-• Review evidence of impact: Look for peer-reviewed studies, independent evaluations, or detailed case studies that demonstrate measurable learning gains, not just marketing claims.
+• Review evidence of impact: Look for peer-reviewed studies, independent evaluations, or detailed case studies that show measurable learning gains, not just marketing claims.
 Tools like Carnegie Learning and DreamBox have extensive research backing.

 Integrating AI Tools With Your WordPress Education Site